stan1025/AutomationServiceChoreography/docs/artifacts/passive-choreography-participant.md

 The *Type-Specific Variant* corresponds to the *Standalone Variant* but forgoes a configurable communication interface for the legacy equipment to be integrated.
 It is used when certain communication technologies or their implementation in control systems do not allow configurability.
 The communication technology is statically implemented for a specific type of legacy equipment.

-**Advantages:** Extended selection of communication technologies that become usable despite static implementation **Disadvantages:** Fixed to concrete legacy equipment, though flexibility toward choreography is retained
+**Advantages:** Extended selection of communication technologies that become usable despite static implementation

-## Artifact Pros/Cons
+**Disadvantages:** Fixed to concrete legacy equipment, though flexibility toward choreography is retained